Shakti: Using structure-specific, complex magnetic wave forms to facilitate experiences and growth termed ‘religious, mystic, and/or spiritual.’

-M. A. Persinger, and S. Koren of Laurentian University’s many conversations, tests, and reviews were an indispensable part of Shakti’s development.
-Without their participation, consent, and agreement, it would not have been possible.
+M. A. Persinger, and Stan Koren of Laurentian University’s many conversations, tests, and reviews were an indispensable part of Shakti’s development.
+It would not have been possible Without their participation, help, consent, and agreement.

 Several studies have found that neural stimulation using low-intensity complex magnetic signals can induce a class of experience termed religious, mystic, or spiritual (18, 19, 20, 5).
 Other studies have found that repeated stimulation of this kind can have positive emotional effects (1).
 For our purposes, we’ll treat spirituality as a trait definable as ‘the propensity to enter (reported) altered states of consciousness, including positive affective and cognitive components, as well as motivating adaptive behavior.’